mrvisser/node-corporal/README.md

 * Custom PS1 and PS2 prompts
 * API and Model for creating and loading your own commands
 * Environment support for stateful CLI sessions
+* Up / down functionality for command history
+* `clear` command to clear the terminal window

 Planned:

-* Using "Up" arrow key to load previous commands
 * Using "Tab" auto-complete based on loaded
+* Ability to hide internal commands clear, help, quit from help index

 ## Examples